 - After two weeks, start noting Naked POCs from prior sessions.
 Watch how price is drawn to them.

 Don't rush this.
 VP is the foundation of everything in STS.
 If your VP reads are wrong, your entries will be at the wrong levels, your stops will be in the wrong places, and your R:R will be garbage.
-Get the WHERE right first.
-Everything else follows.
+Layer it with the GEX regime before the open so you know whether today favors mean reversion or continuation.
+Final rule: never trade a line you cannot defend with volume.
+If the level has no auction evidence behind it, it is not structure.
+It is decoration.